Phylum123/PolymorphicMessagePack/README.md

 </Weavers>
 ```

+Auto Key generate will scan target assembly,find all mark [MessagePackObject] type,and get their base type relate tree,then follow config to add unique Key id ([Key(int x)]) as much as possible to every not manual marked fields/Props

 `NameSpace` : which assembly to scan

 `AlsoMarkPrivateField` : if set with `true`,then all private/internal field/prop will be select and try to add key